 Even knowing all that, my boys just plain threw up in several places in Morocco and then just kept going.
 They were still ecstatic about doing the best tours in Morocco.
 One time, in a 5-star riad, my youngest son threw up on a nice fancy rug (and me) as I ran to the bathroom with him over my shoulder, hoping to make it in time before this little mishap.
 We did not make it in time.
 But the staff just laughed it off, made us feel at ease, and cleaned everything up (you’d better believe we tipped very well that evening).
 On that same trip, my older son got sick in the town of Essaouira after consuming what seemed to be his body weight in that fantastic Essaouira seafood.
 So he threw up in the street’s gutter, took a drink of water to rinse out his mouth, and kept walking along with us with renewed vigor.

-Moroccan and its outcomes
+Moroccan considerations and approaches

 You can do a few things to combat some of these adverse factors.
 First, bring some various meds that have worked for you before to weather these little storms.
 Fast-acting anti-diarrhea meds are a super item to have on hand.
 Anti-nausea meds could help with the long car treks or even strong smells in town.
 Another item you could use is a turban or a scarf you could hold up to your nose to keep out the exhaust fumes in the cities.

 Make sure to bring Pedialyte powder (not Gatorade) for both kids and adults (available in Walmarts throughout the US).
 Headaches, nausea, fatigue, and sore muscles are the warning signs of dehydration, and mixing up a bottle of Pedialyte will get everyone back on track in a hurry.
 Don’t count on being able to find the same medicines or Pedialyte you get in the States as quickly in Morocco.
 Although a rapidly progressing country, finding the stores that have what you need and then working through the language barrier will only take time away from your travels in Morocco.
-A Moroccan tourist guide.

 At the end of each day, take advantage of the facilities and calmness of your accommodations.
 Relaxing at the hotel or riad and getting plenty of rest should help with jetlag, fatigue, and stress in a new environment.Speaking about stress, for the uninitiated, a simple stroll down the street can be a stressful running of a gauntlet of aggressive and sometimes obnoxious vendors.
 Of all the things to bring to Morocco, the most important is a good sense of humor.